lemonjesus/iPodBluetooth/board-designs/README.md

  - `R1` - [10k 0402 Resistor](https://www.mouser.com/ProductDetail/755-SFR01MZPF1002) - pullup resistor for the reset pin

 ## How to Purchase the Board
 I used JLCPCB to fabricate my boards.
 Nothing special other than being a 4-layer 0.8mm board.
 You can specify color if you're feeling spicy.
 You also need a stencil of the top layer.
 It's not necessary for you to have a bottom layer stencil.
+There are two footprints on the bottom of the board for 0603 capacitors just in case I (or you) wanted to add extra capacitance to the power planes).
+I didn't end up using them, but they're there if you want to.

 ## How to Assemble (the easy way)
 1. Get sand from your local beach or sand store.